 Explore our student-run opportunities for networking, skill-building and leadership. professional speakers, hold interview prep sessions, organize career networking events, and more.

-The Notre Dame MBA Association (MBAA) serves as faithful steward of the academic, professional, and interpersonal potential of Notre Dame MBA students.
-It is committed to maximizing opportunities for growth by fostering community, professionalism, scholarship, and personal integrity among students, and by serving as student advocate and liaison to MBA program administrators.
+The Notre Dame MBA Association (MBAA) is committed to maximizing opportunities for growth by fostering community, professionalism, scholarship, and personal integrity among students, and by serving as a student advocate and liaison to MBA program administrators.

-The MBA Association is responsible for acting as a liaison and a representative of all Notre Dame traditional MBA students and alumni.
-The MBAA is responsible for activities, programs, and initiatives for the entire MBA community, including students, their families, faculty, and administration.
+The MBAA is responsible for activities, programs and initiatives for the entire MBA community, including students, their families, faculty and administration.

 - Winter Formal